International Science Prize on Peace and Ecology in the Anthropocene

 “Climate Change and Conflicts”

-The first International Science Prize of the HGB Foundation was awarded on 14 July 2023 in Mosbach Germany to Prof. Dr. Tobias Ide who teaches at Murduch University in Perth (Australia), at Hiroshima University in Hiroshima (Japan).
+The first International Science Prize of the HGB Foundation was awarded on 14 July 2023 in Mosbach Germany to Prof. Dr. Tobias Ide who teaches at Murdoch University in Perth (Australia) and at Hiroshima University in Hiroshima (Japan).

 The work by the applicant must be innovative, single authored and in English.
-This work may be both an unpublished scientific manuscript or may have been published as a peer reviewed monograph, journal article or book chapter since January 2020.
+This work may be both an unpublished scientific manuscript or may have been published as a peer-reviewed monograph since January 2020.

 Imprint Legal Notice Flyer